Vázquez homers twice to lead Pérez and Red Sox past Mets 4-2

 The Red Sox have won two in a row following a four-game skid.
 They split four consecutive games against the Mets, with the road team winning each one.

-Vázquez hit a leadoff shot to left field in the second.
+Vázquez hit a leadoff shot to left field in the second and threw out a runner trying to steal.
 His only other multi-homer game in the majors came last September at Philadelphia.
-He joined Hall of Famer Carlton Fisk (1973) as the only Red Sox catchers to hit four home runs in the first seven games of a season.
+He joined Hall of Famer Carlton Fisk (1973) as the lone Red Sox catchers to hit four home runs in the first seven games of a season.

+“Doing both things.
+Called a nice game, blocked well, made the throw from his knees to throw out the baserunner, and obviously the offense,” Roenicke said.
+“We’ll keep him out there.
+As long as he’s catching like this and strong, we’ll keep putting him out there.”

-Vázquez also launched a tying home run in the seventh inning Wednesday night and a two-run single in the eighth that helped Boston rally for a 6-5 victory.
+Vázquez also launched a tying homer in the seventh inning Wednesday night and a two-run single in the eighth that helped Boston rally for a 6-5 victory.

 Jeff McNeil laced a two-run single off Pérez in the third to give the Mets a 2-1 lead.